Batteries

 • Keep used batteries in a cool, dry place.

-• Tape the terminals batteries, especially lithium-ion batteries, to prevent short-circuiting.
+• Tape the terminals of loose batteries, especially lithium-ion batteries, to prevent short-circuiting.

 • Keep damaged, swollen or overheating batteries isolated in non-flammable containers and take them to a Hazardous Waste Depot immediately.